 Each step in the automation process can be controlled by many options, including filters that can be enabled to eliminate candidate elements that are unlikely to be the correct target, weightings that adjust the contribution of different element properties to its score, and other behavior modifiers.
-The ones SSOScan used when running the Section 4 study are described below; additional options are described in our tech report [33].
+The ones SSOScan used when running the Section 4 study are described below; additional options are described in Appendix A.